Nancy Bonini

 A professor of biology at the University of Pennsylvania since 1994, Bonini has held appointments as the inaugural Lucille B. Williams Term Professor of Biology (2006–2012), an Investigator of the Howard Hughes Medical Institute (2000–2013), and the Florence RC Murray Professor of Biology (since 2012).
 She was editor of the Annual Review of Genetics from 2018-2021.

 Early life and education

-Bonini was born in 1959 to parents Rose and William “Bill” Bonini.
+Bonini was born in 1959 to parents Rose and William E. Bonini.
 Her father was a Professor of GeoScience and Civil Engineering at Princeton University from 1952 to 1996.
+Raised in Princeton, New Jersey, she graduated from Princeton Day School in 1977.
 Nancy, her sister (Jennifer), brothers (Jack and Jamie), and father all attended Princeton University.